igr/color-code/doc/16-context.md

 # ⬛ Context

 Several times I've mentioned the _context_.
-We can think about the FUNCTION as operations on the Context value.
+We can think about the FUNCTION as operations on the context value.
 Therefore, context is a container that holds value.

 Context could be expressed:

-+ with a custom class (see `Ctx` and `CtxD`), that serves as a container instance.
++ with a custom class (see `Ctx` and `CtxD`), that serves as a value container.
 + function body itself is a context.

 ## Container context class